By Ralph M. Flores

 What Rudolfo Anaya said in regard to the hard cover still holds true: The book is “a heart-warming story of one family’s struggles, survival, and eventual triumph.
 This immigration saga fits in the tradition of Barrio Boy and Y no se lo tragó la tierra.
 So readable you can’t put it down.
 It captures the history of the turbulent times” in revolutionary Mexico and in the U. S. in the early-mid twentieth century.

-Ralph M. Flores taught English, Chicano Studies, and Cultural Studies at Central New Mexico Community College in Albuquerque until he retired to tend his garden in Tomé in 2006.
+Ralph M. Flores taught English, Chicano Studies, Cultural Studies, and Science Fiction at Central New Mexico Community College in Albuquerque until he retired to tend his garden in Tomé in 2006.
 48HrBooks issued his posthumous collection Tales from La Perla: A Misspent Hippie Youth in 2018.